google/youtube-8m/README.md

 Once tensorboard is running, you can access it at the following url:
 [http://localhost:8080](http://localhost:8080).
-If you are using Google Cloud Shell, you can instead click the Web Preview button on the upper left corner of the Cloud Shell window and select "Preview on port 8080".
+If you are using Google Cloud Shell, you can instead click the `Web Preview` button on the upper left corner of the Cloud Shell window and select `Preview on port 8080`.
 This will bring up a new browser tab with the Tensorboard view.

 ### Evaluation and Inference